lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 - **TRUE** (default): useful for QC analysis because it re-estimates the dispersion, allowing for comparison of samples in an unbiased manner with respect to experimental conditions;
 - **FALSE**: the function utilizes the already estimated dispersion, generally applied when differences in counts are expected to be due to the experimental design.

-Next, we perform Principal Component Analysis (PCA) to visualize the data.
-DESeq2 provides a built-in function, **plotPCA**, which uses [ggplot2](https://ggplot2.tidyverse.org) for visualization, taking the **rld** object as input.
+Next, we perform Principal Component Analysis (PCA) to explore the data.
+DESeq2 provides a built-in function, `plotPCA()`, which uses [ggplot2](https://ggplot2.tidyverse.org) for visualisation, taking the `rld` object as input.
-Since the **treatment** is the principal condition of interest in our metadata, we will use the **condition** information from our metadata to plot the PCA:
+Since the **treatment** is the principal condition of interest in our metadata, we will use the `condition` information from our metadata to plot the PCA:

 ```r
 #### Plot PCA ####